dafuloth/oystercard/README.md

 As a customer
 I need to have the minimum amount for a single journey

+card = Oystercard.new
+card.touch_in

+=> Expect an error of 'Insufficient funds'

 In order to pay for my journey
 As a customer
 I need to pay for my journey when it's complete